NascHQ/dsw/README.md

 # Contributing

 So, you want to contribute?
 Cool!
 We need it! :)
 We ask you to please read and follow our [Code of Conduct](https://github.com/NascHQ/dsw/blob/master/CODE_OF_CONDUCT.md).

+Also, read the `CONTRIBUTING.md` file.

 Here is how...and yep, as Service workers are still a little too new, it is a little bit weird!
 Here is how I've been doing this, and if you have any better suggestion, please let me know :)